A-Z List | Careers | Contact Us

 • Wash your hands.

-• It isn’t unusual to have more than one tick attached, so check your body.
+• It isn’t unusual to have more than 1 tick attached, so check your whole body.

-• See your family doctor if you develop any symptoms of Lyme disease.
+• Contact your health care provider if you’re bitten by a blacklegged tick or if you develop any symptoms of Lyme disease.

 Lyme disease vaccine